ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 | Neutral Axis | $c$ | 12 mm |
 | Maximum stress | $\sigma$ | 18.8 MPa |
 | Deflection | $\delta$ | 0.278 mm |

+After finding both thicknesses, I took the larger of the two and rounded it up to 24mm for extra safety in my design

 ### Isometric Sketch
 <img width="1676" height="1956" alt="CamScanner 9-17-26 03 18n (1)" src="https://github.com/user-attachments/assets/12069504-4d1b-4f48-882e-fc6621583f4d" />

 ### SolidWorks Model
 Moving on to SolidWorks 2025, I first drew a new sketch on the right plane.
 I drew an eighteen-millimeter-diameter circle in the center.
 Then I drew a 3.4 mm circle 11 mm above the origin.
 Then I used sketch relations to define the rest of my inner cut.
 I then used a center rectangle, starting at the origin of our cut, and extended it around the cut.
-Then I set all 4 sides to the same length, since we have a square cross section for the front of feature one.
+Then I set all 4 sides to the same length, since we have a square cross-section for the front of feature one.
 Then I set it to the 40 mm cross-section we decided to use.
 Then I used the Circular Sketch Pattern feature in SolidWorks to array four holes around the main center circle to create the bolt holes.
 Because there was very limited space between that 18 mm diameter cut and the holes for the screws, I ended up cutting out a rectangle between the two to prevent material from possibly failing.
 Then I extruded that out by the thickness we found in my calculations.
 <img width="1110" height="547" alt="image" src="https://github.com/user-attachments/assets/042ff51a-4799-4f9e-abe1-804b64a919d2" />

 <img width="1002" height="916" alt="image" src="https://github.com/user-attachments/assets/4fcd4db6-dd5f-4e76-bb31-77aa49f62b17" />

 Then, on the underside of my first feature, I drew feature #2 for the two arms.
 First, I drew two rectangles from the front.
 Next, I made each side equal.
-Then, I used my global values and my hand calculations to set the arm base width, arm thickness, and arm length for feature 2.
+Then, I used my global values and my hand calculations to set the arm base width, thickness, and length for feature 2.
 Then, I extruded it by the thickness I calculated.
-To make it easier, I included the wall and the holes to mount it to the wall.
+To make it easier, I included the wall and the holes for mounting it.
 Again, those holes are 3.4 mm in diameter, and I placed four on each corner of feature 2.

 <img width="1542" height="808" alt="image" src="https://github.com/user-attachments/assets/e7de7e14-8548-4fff-be7d-49c057406e42" />

-And after all that is complete we should be left with the bracket we see below
+And after all that is complete, we should be left with the bracket we see below

 <img width="1006" height="842" alt="image" src="https://github.com/user-attachments/assets/5e3d43d3-6c0c-465e-896c-0b6aa3d61133" />

-After completing the main part of the mountain I designed for the assignment, I filleted the edge between the two features to reduce motor mount deflection.
-I set the fillets to a 12 mm radius so they do not interfere with the motor's radius when inserted into the bracket.
+After completing the main part of the mountain I designed for the assignment, I filleted the edge between the two features to reduce deflection at the motor mount.
+I set the fillets to a 12 mm radius so they do not interfere with the motor's radius when the motor is inserted into the bracket.

 <img width="1077" height="836" alt="image" src="https://github.com/user-attachments/assets/212065ba-062f-489f-9c32-5bc071b2a6b2" />